Skip to main content

 • humor

-The humor in the game is characterized by a mix of witty interactions, particularly between Sherlock Holmes and Dr. Watson, which often elicits laughter despite the game's heavy atmosphere.
-While some moments are genuinely funny, particularly involving eccentric characters and clever puzzles, the overall tone balances humor with darker themes, leaving players with a sense of charm typical of the Sherlock Holmes series.
-However, some players noted that the humor can be overshadowed by the more serious elements of the narrative.
+The humor in the game is characterized by a mix of quirky interactions, particularly between Sherlock Holmes and Dr. Watson, which often elicits laughter despite the otherwise heavy atmosphere.
+While some moments are genuinely funny, particularly involving eccentric characters and clever puzzles, the humor is balanced with darker themes, leaving players with a sense of both amusement and discomfort.
+Overall, the game maintains the charm of the Sherlock Holmes series, offering a blend of lightheartedness amidst its serious narrative.

 • “The characterization is strong, and there are a lot of funny moments of interaction here between the eccentric Holmes and his hapless helper Dr. Watson.”